USEPA/flowsa/README.md

 flowsa attributes resource use, waste, emissions, and loss to economic sectors.
 It produces standard tabular formats with sector attribution data using pandas dataframes.

+## Installation, Examples, Detailed Documentation
+For installation instructions, example code, and further explanation of the code, see the [wiki](https://github.com/USEPA/flowsa/wiki).

 ## Terms

 _flows_: represent the physical movement of material, energy, entities or money as input or output to or between activities.